 Defenses Against Immigration Fraud

 Unfortunately, many immigrants are accused of fraud unfairly.
 If you have been charged with immigration fraud, there are several defenses you can use.
 However, it’s advisable to hire an experienced immigration attorney along with an experienced criminal attorney from the start to get the best representation and opportunity for a good defense.
-Sam Shihab & Associates can help you navigate this potentially complicated process.
+Shihab Burke, LLC, Attorneys At Law can help you navigate this potentially complicated process.

 Immigration fraud charges could stem from misunderstanding, oversight, or simple mistakes.
 Therefore, getting a savvy immigration attorney early enough can make all the difference between obtaining or being denied your immigration benefit.